A Review of the Spectacular Singapore Flyer 2021

 When is the best time to visit The Singapore Flyer?

-We went during the day but the best time to visit the Singapore Flyer would be at sunset.
+We visited during the day.
+However, the best time to visit the Singapore Flyer would be at sunset.
 This, however, is the most popular time, so be prepared for it to be busy.
 I recommend booking tickets ahead.

 Dinner with a view